 With that, here are 20 passive income ideas for 2018 to power your wealth building machine.

-Disclaimer: The items in this list are provided as suggestions for further research by the reader.
+Note: The items in this list are provided as suggestions for further research by the reader.
 Please perform your own analysis to determine what investments and activities are right for you.
-You may lose money.
 Some of these require that the investor is accredited.
 Read a full definition of what accredited means here.

 My favorite passive income idea for 2018 is still real estate crowdfunding.

 Fundrise is one such platform that empowers ordinary investors to own high-quality real estate at attractive yields.
 This Washington D.C.-based company is a crowdfunding innovator that has changed the way investors can access profitable returns.

 When you invest at Fundrise, your money is instantly diversified among dozens of real estate properties.
 Any U.S-based investor can invest on the Fundrise platform (non-accredited OK) for as little as $500 with the Fundrise Starter Portfolio which currently yields above 7%.
 Here’s an explanation why Fundrise eREITs can pay higher yields than traditional REITs.
 Self-directed IRAs are available for tax savings.